-George Hill is a chef and educator who has clearly seen (and done) it all posted this amusing summary of restaurants’ food presentation styles since the 1950s.
+George Hill is a chef and educator who has clearly seen (and done) it all.
+Hel posted this amusing summary of restaurants’ food presentation styles since the 1950s.
 Eras include the Miniscule Era, the Gigantic Era, the Stacking Era, the Sprinkling Era and the Drizzle Era.
 The writer, George Hill, is clearly of the ‘old school’ and more than a little scornful about molecular gastronomy.

 THE INFLEXIBLE ERA PRE HISTORY …